Krishna Pauroti

 Where Krishna Pauroti originally started it is still in operation at the same place.

-Krishna Pauroti (also calledKrishna Breads) is a Nepali bakery.
+Krishna Pauroti is a Nepali bakery brand.
 It was founded in 1948 by Krishna Bahadur Rajkarnikar in Kamal Pokhari, Kathmandu, Nepal.
-Currently it operates from six locations within Kathmandu valley,i.e. Kamal Pokhari, Khusibhun, Khumaltar, Satdobato-tikabhairab road, Hatti Ban and Mahalaxmi.
+Currently it operates from six locations within Kathmandu valley, i.e. Kamal Pokhari, Khusibhun, Khumaltar, Satdobato-tikabhairab road, Hatti Ban and Mahalaxmi.
 Kai Weise, a correspondent of The Himalayan Times, labelled Krishna Pauroti "the first bakery in Nepal".
 Certainly people must have been baking things in the country before that not necessarily as they are today.
 But when it comes to a commercial operation or establishment of baking profession no other businesses than Krishna Pauroti can be found recorded before it.